zhannamatuzak/porada-de/README.md

 ### Fixed Bugs

- 1. The header elements ware not responsive because it was used float.
+ 1. The header elements were not responsive because it was used float.
 *Solution:* Instead of floats ware used flexbox and grid layouts.

-2. The elements chaged their positions.
+2. The elements changed their positions.
 *Solution:* The parent element was given width and height.

 3. The videos from YouTube in the video project section ware not shown.